-After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.28 Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.29
+After the receipt of comments, and within 14 days after the conclusion of the comment period, the IPA "shall revise the procurement plan as necessary based on the comments received" and file that revised Plan with the Commission.28 The IPA's 2019 Plan was field with the Commission on September 28, 2018.
+Within 5 days after the Procurement Plan is filed with the Commission, parties must file Objections to the Plan.29 No Objections to the 2019 Plan were filed with the Commission.

-Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."30
+Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
+30 The Commission approved the 2019 Plan without modifications in Docket No. 18-1564 on November 26, 2018, and this Final Plan reflects the approval.